htrc/htrc-feature-reader/README.md

 ```python
 end_line_chars = vol.end_line_chars()
 ```

-    ERROR:root:For schema version 2.0, you need load the 'advanced' file for begin/endLineChars

 It is possible to load the advanced file alongside the basic files by passing in a `(basic, advanced)` tuple of filepaths where you would normally pass in a single path.
 For example,